justi1jc/FPS/README.md

 Session.cs- Singleton that routes method calls between classes and contains global state.
+SessionEvent.cs- A record for an event to be handled by either the session, arena, or world.

 JukeBox.cs- Responsible for loading and playing music from /Resources/Music/